tomasparks/website/_reviews/books/The_Hacker_Crackdown.md

 ---
-title: The Hacker Crackdown: Law and Disorder on the Electronic Frontier
+title: "The Hacker Crackdown: Law and Disorder on the Electronic Frontier"
 author: Bruce Sterling
 type: book
 ---